cheery/lever/README.md

     a.repeat(n)

  TODO: Consider similar sample programs for lists, dicts, sets, slots.

- TODO: Make a slot type, add syntax *a  to access and retrieve value from
-       a slot.

  TODO: Provide a way to convert item into an iterator, then retrieving
        the first element and the subsequent iterator, eg. `x = (seq ==> rest)`